About In Pursuit of Tea

 In the late 1980s, when Sebastian Beckwith was a trekking guide in Bhutan and northern India, he first fell in love with tea.
 Since founding In Pursuit of Tea, he has returned to remote farms throughout Asia several times a year, tasting and selecting leaves that are served at some of the finest restaurants in the country, including New York City's Eleven Madison Park, Daniel and Gramercy Tavern.
 He has lectured at Columbia University with integrative health expert Dr. Andrew Weil, and has led educational seminars on tea at The French Culinary Institute, the Institute of Culinary Education, and The American Museum of Natural History.

-Tea was always around the home in which Ana Dane was raised; the desire to make a gift of sencha (in the late 1990s) taste better led her to start exploring the intricacies of looseleaf teas, cup by cup.
-She has traveled to traditional regions of production in India, China and Taiwan, and knows that the most intoxicating scent in the world is of freshly picked Camellia sinensis leaves, slowly oxidizing in the air.
+Tea was always around the home where Ana Dane was raised; a gift of sencha in the late 1990s led her to start exploring the intricacies of looseleaf teas, cup by cup.
+She has traveled to traditional regions of production in India, China and Taiwan, and believes the most intoxicating scent in the world is of freshly picked Camellia sinensis leaves, slowly oxidizing in the air.

 Ryan Major joined In Pursuit of Tea in 2012.
 A lifetime tea drinker, he enjoys being surrounded by tea leaves of all sorts as he directs operations from our warehouse.